jochoa/CustomerManager/README.md

 ## Screenshots

-[Queue Page] (Resources/queue_page.png)
+[Queue Page] (DatabasesConnection/Resources/queue_page.PNG)

 ## Project Status

 This is a work in progress.
-So, if you are intersted to contribute that'll be much appreciated.
+So, if you are intersted to contribute that'll be much appreciated!.